A/N: Warning for graphic violence.

 Roman stopped instantly.
 He looked down at his hands, stained with blood, and then at the man, and scrambled back, putting distance between them.

 Maebhe didn’t dare to move.
 Roman had also gone still, except for his labored breathing.
-Maebhe inched closer, then jumped when Roman moved suddenly, looking back at her.
+Maebhe inched closer, jumping back when Roman moved suddenly, turning toward her.
 His eyes were slightly red, but there was nothing unnatural about them.
+She must have imagined it.

 “Are you alright?”
 Maebhe asked him.